MarijQ/Household-Energy-Forecasting/README.md

 ---

-## 4. Machine Learning/ Deep Learning Models
+## Machine Learning / Deep Learning Models

 In this project, we used several machine learning models, each chosen for their ability to handle time series data and make accurate predictions about energy usage.